JakubBartoszewicz/DeePaC/README.md

 See the configs directory for sample configuration files.
 Note that `deepac eval -s` requires precomputed predictions and a csv file with a number of DNA reads for each species in each of the classes.

+## Supplementary data and scripts

+In the supplement_paper directory you can find the R scripts and data files used in the paper for dataset preprocessing and benchmarking.